 Establishing external and internal consistency is necessary but not sufficient for models validation.
 The former deals with the mapping of actual objects and processes into symbolic representations, the latter with the consistency of symbolic descriptions in terms of references and compatibility across structures and stereotypes.
 Yet, the semantics of modeling languages usually make room for different understandings, including mistaken ones.
+Taking for granted that valid models consistently represent all individuals pertaining to observers’ concerns, that would leave room for alternatives or shadow representations.

 Given a set of actual objects and behaviors, modeling languages, like any languages, usually make room for different formulations.
 Whereas the validity of the syntax can be established, that’s not the case for the semantic contents.
 Yet, if truth cannot be demonstrated, falsehood can, and one way to do that is to look for shadows.